 - 4. All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics. - 5.
 Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the Crime Report to the Department of Public Safety report without divulging the name of the victim or witness for inclusion in the Annual Crime Report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Crime Report, victim and witness information will remain anonymous.
+For the purposes of providing crime statistics pursuant to the Clery Act in the College's Annual Crime Report, victim and witness information will not be included.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
 In many cases, however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide safety alert. - 6.
 In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911, the New York City Police Department's emergency phone number.
 If you make a 911 call, please also notify the Department of Public Safety.
-They will also respond to assist and direct the police and other emergency personnel to the reported emergency. - 7.
-Crimes can also be reported anonymously by completing the "Silent Witness" online form available on the Public Safety webpage on the York College website at: https://www.york.cuny.edu/administrative/public-safety/silent-witness
+They will also respond to assist and direct the police and other emergency personnel to the reported emergency.